prov3ntus/pv_blender_cod/README.md

 The aim is to support all versions from Blender 3.0.0+.
 I've not teseted any other features other than the xmodel exporter, so if you encounter any issues (and you  probably will!), please let me know either on discord (@prov3ntus or join the DEVRAW discord) or open an issue here, and I'll fix it as soon as I can!

-The plugin we used to add alpha vtx colours was a 3 year old version of [VertexColorPlus](https://github.com/oRazeD/VertexColorsPlus/) that supported Blender 3.0 still.
-The direct download to the source of the version that supports Blender 3.0 is [here](https://github.com/oRazeD/VertexColorsPlus/archive/f94f5e781cff0488e1fdfdfcbff5a714989be146.zip) if anyone wants it.

 Stolen from Serious & Marv, adds support for cosmetic bones and auto-normalizes bones with too many weights.